Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Server/Index.md

 The server will start to listen for requests as soon as the `Run` or `Start` method is called.
 When disposed, the server will stop to process messages and release all claimed resources.
+This way, server instances can easily be used for service mocks in integration and component testing as well.

 By default, the server will listen to all IP addresses on port 8080.
 These settings can be adjusted [as needed](./endpoints).
 The `Defaults()` call adds